Ideas + Advice

 Traditional: These stools are generally made of wood.
 If they're for a bar, backless with padding is classic.
 For a dining counter, stools with fullbacks and arms, much like traditional dining chairs, are a good choice.

 Industrial: This style focuses on industrial materials such as metal and plastic, and industrial bar stools often have swivel seats.
+Bar tables with footrests pair well with this stye.

 Transitional/Casual: These stools are usually backless or with a lip back.
 They have a minimalist vibe with little padding and are often made of wood.
 This is a great choice for small spaces where the kitchen counter also serves as a breakfast bar.